alastairreid/RelatedWork/_notes/fuzz-testing.md

 Unlike traditional testing, it uses less human understanding of the program and is often performed by non-developers of the code.

+See the surveys for more detail: [godefroid:cacm:2020], [manes:ieeetse:2019].

 Programs are often instrumented to detect more errors (e.g., address/memory/UB/thread sanitizers, control-flow integrity, etc.).

 Three types of fuzzer based on how much knowledge of the program under test they exploit.